Healthy Food to promote Aging with Nutrition

 If the log indicated that the subject consumed food outside the 8-h feeding window, that day was labeled as “non-adherent”.

-Accordingly, this study compared the effects of an 8-h time restricted feeding regimen versus a no-intervention historical control group on body weight and metabolic disease risk factors in obese adults.
+This study compared the effects of an 8-hour time restricted feeding plan with a control group on weight and metabolic disease risk factors in obese adults.

 Metabolic disease risk indicators remained relatively unaffected by the time restricted feeding regimen.